Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	df.head(10)
 	```

 	The `import` statement loads [Pandas](https://pandas.pydata.org/), a popular Python library for analyzing and manipulating data.
-The next statement reads the dataset from the CSV file and shows the first 10 rows:
+The next statement reads the dataset from the CSV file, and the next one shows the first 10 rows:

 	![Examining the dataset](media/dataset.png)